rockballslab/vps-secure/README.md

 - **Simplified sudo**: vpsadmin can run admin commands without retyping their password each time.
 An additional configuration (`use_pty`) strengthens the security of this delegation.

 - **Docker** implies privilege escalation: since vpsadmin can run Docker, they have a potentially very high level of control over the server.
-This is normal — it's the necessary trade-off for easily managing containers on a VPS.
+This is normal — it is the necessary trade-off for easily managing containers on a VPS.

 > [!WARNING]
 > **The golden rule: Protect your SSH key!**